hailanzs/contactless-mat-id/README.md

 ```

 ## Viewing Results
 Copy and paste the new experiment name that is listed in the updated folders (can check any of metadata, results, logs and checkpoints folders), and input that as an argument for *processing/compute_aps.py*.
+The rest of the arguments can be viewed in nn/utility.py in the view_metrics_options() function.
 ```
 python metrics/compute_aps.py --exp_name <copied_experiment_name>
 ```